JuliaGraphs/Graphs.jl/doc/source/graphs.rst

 * ``GenericIncidenceList``
 * ``GenericGraph``

-All of these types of parametric types.
+All of these types are parametric.
 One can easily derive customized graph types using different type parameters.

 Edge List
 -----------